 Strategies and goals should be customized to accomplish the organization’s vision, mission, and values.
 In other words, the strength of Environmental Scanning based initiatives is that strategies can bring about what the organization is all about, while taking into account the “bigger picture” and “small picture” influences (instead of being underprepared to navigate the complex challenges that today’s organizations face daily).

-In 2006-2007 I conducted an Environmental Scan as a lead researcher for a Community College and I am very grateful to have received the College’s Administrator Award for Excellence for the Environmental Scanning and subsequent initiatives.
-In 2017 I proposed a collaborative faculty/student research project with Vanguard University’s Master’s of Organizational Psychology (MSOP) students to conduct an Environmental Scan to train Vanguard University’s Masters of Organizational Psychology students in this line of research.
+In 2006-2007, I had the opportunity to conduct an Environmental Scan as a lead researcher for a Southern California Community College.
+I am very grateful to have received the College’s Administrator Award for Excellence for the Environmental Scanning and subsequent strategic initiatives.
+It is my passion to also train others in this line of research.